akusur-skyline/dataminer-docs-connectors/connector/doc/CISCO_Manager.md

 In version 5.1.9.x, the following changes are also introduced:

-- It is no longer possible to save Syslog messages in the database.
-To save your Syslog messages in the database, you will need to have an indexing database (Elastic database) and an element created based on the [Generic Syslog Receiver connector](https://catalog.dataminer.services/details/bd910005-30e6-4bd2-a785-2ae2276da985).
+- It is no longer possible to save Syslog messages in the database with this connector.
+To save your Syslog messages in the database, you will need to have an indexing database (Elasticsearch) and an element using the [Generic Syslog Receiver connector](https://catalog.dataminer.services/details/bd910005-30e6-4bd2-a785-2ae2276da985).
 - The **Syslog Advanced Search** page has been removed.
 This feature is instead available in the [Generic Syslog Receiver connector](https://catalog.dataminer.services/details/bd910005-30e6-4bd2-a785-2ae2276da985) version 1.0.3.x.

 ### Trunk Info page